Leonooore/Cpp-project/README.md

 Feb 2019 – May 2019

-Project descriptionC ++ console application: Employee time tracking system.
+C ++ console application: Employee time tracking system.

 About: